roccopaccione/PickACard/README.md

 </ul>
 <h3>Gameplay</h3>
 <img src="Pick A Card.gif" height="275" width="500" alt="Pick A Card Game">
-<p>My Pick A Card game is cenetered around a random card generator I built that takes in the desired number of cards the player would like and simultaneously generating the amount of cards selected at random.</p>
+<p>My Pick A Card game is cenetered around a random card generator I built that takes in the desired number of cards the player would like to draw and simultaneously generates the amount of cards selected at random.
+There is an option for continous loop I implemented by incorporating a do while loop.</p>